LinkedInLearning/exam-tips-designing-microsoft-azure-infrastructure-solutions-az-305-3092980/tips-readme.md

     Once that is complete, [add an availability test](https://learn.microsoft.com/en-us/azure/azure-monitor/app/availability-standard-tests)

-    For the demo I took the site down overnight by stopping the Azure Spring compute so that it wasn't all green.
+    For the demo I took the site down overnight so that it wasn't all green.

 2. Create two peered VMs